 Likely?
 It is ironic that though we all know where Columbus went, no-one seems sure where he came from!
 The pride associated with claiming where Columbus comes from means it is unlikely many can be objective about his birthplace.
 Perhaps such a wandering spirit would have had similar nomadic parents—so even if he was born in Genoa, his family may well have been from Ibiza.

 The start to every Disney movie begins with the famous Sleeping Beauty castle—and the citizens of Segovia swear the castle was based on one in their city.

 Sherry is a drink associated with every British grandmother, and many popular brands have British names, such as Harveys.
 A popular type of sherry is even called "Bristol Cream", but whoever heard of a Spanish town called Bristol?
 So why do the Spanish say sherry is Spanish?

 Likely?
-Hundred per cent true.
+100% true.
 Sherry comes from the Spanish town of Jerez, near Cadiz, in Andalusia.
 The English pronunciation comes from the Arabic name for the town, Sherish.